-Atlanta Construction Accident Lawyer
+Atlanta Construction Accident Lawyers

 The private construction industry has the highest number of injuries and fatalities across all industries in Atlanta.
 Hundreds of workers die each year in workplace accidents in Georgia, and about a quarter of these deaths occur in construction.